If you or someone you know has to self-isolate due to a positive coronavirus test, isolating doesn't mean you should be isolated.

-- financial support if you are on low income and unable to work from home (Test and Trace Support Payment Scheme);
+- financial support if you are on low income and unable to work from home, known as the Test and Trace support payment scheme

-- accessing food, whether through priority delivery slots for your grocery shopping or access to your local foodbank;
+- getting food, either through priority delivery slots for your grocery shopping or access to your local foodbank

 Self-isolating can be tough but support is in place to help you through the following: